feathersjs/docs/getting-started/messages.md

 # Creating messages

-In the [previous section](./authentication.md) we set up authentication and a user signup and login page.
-We also restricted the message service only to authenticated users.
+In the [previous section](./user-management.md) we set up authentication, a signup and login page, and we restricted the message service to only authenticated users.
 Now we can add additional information, like the user who sent it and the creation time to a new message.

 ## Adding information with hooks